 Jane (not her real name) is a cellist and composer.
 Despite being highly technically proficient she found that she was not enjoying the compositional side of her work and struggled to feel motivated when working to deadlines for commercial work.
 She didn’t feel inspired to write and what she did write and submit felt ‘forced’, despite having previously enjoyed completing similar projects.

-We helped her re-frame the compositional process as a form of play, but play within certain guidelines according to the criteria set by the commissioners of her work.
+I helped her re-frame the compositional process as a form of play, but play within certain guidelines according to the criteria set by the commissioners of her work.

-We encouraged her to think from different perspectives on a daily basis – imagining what good friends and family might say about her project work – plus going on a routine walk around her neighbourhood once a day, putting the work completely out of her mind until she returned.
+I encouraged her to think from different perspectives on a daily basis – imagining what good friends and family might say about her project work – plus going on a routine walk around her neighbourhood once a day, putting the work completely out of her mind until she returned.

-We also encouraged the use of lateral thinking cards as inspirational tools, but not only tools towards the production of her work but also in a wider sense as tools for inspiration in her life.
+I also encouraged the use of lateral thinking cards as inspirational tools, but not only tools towards the production of her work but also in a wider sense as tools for inspiration in her life.